nathanMcL/nathanMcL.github.io/ReadMe.md

 Think of your social media profile or LinkedIn profile.
 I’m sure somewhere, we all have a short biography of ourselves.
 For instance, I like my `LinkedIn` BIO, I feel like I took the time to consider the personal information I shared.<br>
 But…<br>

 What if you could have a structurally formatted biography that `you`, ahhh!
-I mean `me`, `I`?
-Could add `bullet-points` or `particularly worded content` to this structurally formatted biography over time.
+I mean `me`, wait... `I`?
+Could add `bullet-points` or `particularly worded content` to this structurally formatted biography, over time.
 As this BIO `”content”(…)` gets aligned to represent `”Me”`, an `API Server` can securely host and serve the AI model that will generate the “hopefully” aligned desired output for the `Me` `Orb` biography.<br>
 I set the generated BIO to about a 200-word length.  <br>
 The `Me` `Orb`  BIO as of right now is set to generate a different BIO after each time the `Me` `Orb` is closed.
 I think that might need to be changed once I sort all this out.<br>
+For `scaling` I think I will have to review the `OpenAi`: `https://platform.openai.com/docs/models` information further, as a cost could be included.<br>

 #### Standard Operating Procedure (SOP)